kosniaz/today_i_learned/README.md

 # Today I Learned: tutorials/memos/logs

+## ripgrep "respects gitignore"

+rg doesn't search in files ignored by gitignore.
+To avoid this, use ` --no-ignore`

 ## Ant Design pt.2

 Ant has loads of components, ready to use to make beautiful dashboards.
 It also provides a simple Row & Column layout to stack all your components.